 If both Certificates of the company incorporation and the ship registration are issued in the same country it promises the stability to the ship owner of such a vessel.

-Ship owners will not depend on the legislation of different jurisdictions, if they register their vessel under Maltese flag and own a company to operate such a vessel in Malta.
+Yacht owners will not depend on the legislation of different jurisdictions, if they register their ship under Maltese flag and own a company to operate such a yacht in Malta.

 The jurisdiction of the country of the ship registration is a very important element that should not be disregarded.
 If the country has a bright international reputation the crew and the ship itself are able to move freely around the world without encountering significant legal and bureaucratic obstacles.